djonathanpaul/conFusion-Angular/README.md

 # What the Project

-This project is to showcase what i have learnt in Angular so far.
-Its a simple single page application that is built using Angular.
+This project is to showcase my technical competency in Angular.
+Its a simple single page application that I have developed for a restaurant that doesnt exist.
 I have made use of Angular CLI, Angular Material Design anf Flexy layouts in this project.

 # A mock-up of the home page when you run the project